xvicmanx/react-crud-table/README.md

 ## License
 React Crud Table is open source software licensed as [MIT](LICENSE.md)

-## Comments
-Feel free to make any suggestion to improve this component.

 ## Built With

 - [react](https://ghub.io/react): React is a JavaScript library for building user interfaces.